MasterScrat/rl-insights/docs/curl.md

 !!! tldr
     - CURL improves the sample efficiency when learning from pixels by using contrastive learning, a self-supervised method, as an auxiliary task.
-    - The CURL contrastive objective works in a similar way as the SimCLR framework, using random cropping as an augmentation method.
+    - The CURL contrastive objective works in a similar way as the SimCLR framework, using simple random cropping as an augmentation method.
     - After 100k interactions, CURL outperforms all other methods on DM Control Suite, and shows strong results on Atari games.

     **April 2020 - [arXiv](https://arxiv.org/abs/2004.04136) - [Code](https://github.com/MishaLaskin/curl)**

-What is this about?
+Learning from pixels
 ---

 In reinforcement learning, solving a task *from pixels* is much harder than solving an equivalent task using "physical" features such as coordinates and angles.
 This makes sense: you can consider an image as a high-dimensional vector containing hundreds of features, which don't have any clear connection with the goal of the environment!